rescript-association/genType/DEVELOPMENT.md

 ## Releasing to npm (Maintainers only)

-Use the GitHub web iterface to download the artifact `gentype-npm.tar`.
+Use the GitHub web iterface to download the artifact `gentype-npm.tar` (might need to manually zip it if publish fails).

 ```
 # Dry run for testing